2asyhard/Data-Science-Udacity/Capstone Project/README.md

 #### environment.py
 Simulation will be done in this file.
 This file will generate data such as state, action and reward

+#### result.xlsx
+Result from Reinforcement Learning training.
+A total of 200,000 episodes were performed, the average steps and success rate were calculated for every 500 episodes.
+Total 200,000

 ### 4. Licensing, Authors, Acknowledgements, etc.
 This project is from Udacity Nanodegree capstone project